 The Third International (also called Communist International or Comintern) was duly established in 1919.

-The “April Theses” are short and do not therefore need a long introduction, but one can usefully highlight the following:
+The “April Theses” are short and so do not require a long introduction.
+But one can usefully highlight the following:

 “This peculiar situation demands of us an ability to adapt ourselves to the special conditions of Party work among unprecedentedly large masses of proletarians who have just awakened to political life.”

 There are echoes of this situation in South Africa today.